ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/maintenance/etl/add-etl.dotnet.markdown

-# Operations: How to AaaaaaAAAAAAAAAAAAAAAaaaaaadd ETL
+# Operations: How to Add ETL

 You can add ETL task by using **AddEtlOperation**.